 It means one color of ink (1c), two ink colors (2c) and so on.

-We screen print up to 4 spot colors, and in 2011, we finally got equipment to do full-color stickers, so YES, we can now make full color stickers.
+We screen print up to 4 spot colors.
+Since 2011, we’ve had equipment to do full-color stickers, so YES, we can make full color stickers.

 What kind of press do you use?
 Where did you get it?